 Products and services are the core of any business, non-profit, or government agency.
-Your ability to deliver on great ideas should never be limited by geography or a company’s experience.
+Your ability to deliver great ideas should never be limited by geography or a company’s experience.
 At eCore, we know first-hand that a motivated, high-functioning team with the right skills and tools can make a difference.

 Organizations partnering with us benefit from experienced project leaders.
-They have experience to train and manage project management teams anywhere in the world.
-We act as a source of professionals, documentation, guidance, and metrics for successful management and execution. eCore not only hires and manages project managers for other companies, but also standardizes and introduces economies of scale for project execution while implementing improvements to increase project deliverables.
+They have the experience to train and manage project management teams anywhere in the world.
+We act as a source of professionals, documentation, guidance, and metrics for successful management and execution. eCore not only hires and manages project managers for other companies but also standardizes and introduces economies of scale for project execution while implementing improvements to increase project deliverables.

 If you’ve heard enough and want to talk about building something together, reach out to us.